-Many skills complete a translation project manager—flexibility, time management, problem-solving skills, and risk management are at the top.
+Of the many skills that round off a top-level translation project manager, flexibility, time management, problem-solving skills, and risk management are at the top.

-To determine and manage the risks makes a translator an exceptional one.
-A quickly caught issue can be resolved without any delay or significant loss.
-A delay can impact on budget, schedule, and deadline.
+Recognising and managing risks are what make a good translator an exceptional one.
+Picking up on an issue quickly means it can be resolved without any delay or significant loss as a delay can impact on budget, schedule, and deadline.

-Often, things don’t run exactly on the designed track or decided path; taking stress in this situation can affect productivity and the workplace environment.
-So, translation project managers should be adaptable by nature and accept the changes with an open heart.
+Often, things don’t go exactly to plan; becoming stressed in this situation can affect productivity and the workplace environment.
+So, translation project managers should be adaptable by nature and accept the changes with a positive attitude.

-If a project manager doesn’t have knowledge or practice in the languages, the chances of misinterpretation increase.
-Thus, for accurate translation, the translation manager should understand the subtle meaning of every word.
+If a project manager doesn’t speak a second language, the chances of misinterpretation increase.
+Thus, for an accurate translation, the translation PM should feel confident in understanding the nuances of the foreign language.

 Advanced language can be gained in different ways: